 First of all, before I list a lot of the pregnancy symptoms that I found out about when I was on the tww, I have to say that I also found out that a lot of women get no symptoms at all and also a lot of the pregnancy symptoms are also the symptoms of being pre-menstrual.
 So don't judge your pregnancy on whether or not you have the symptoms!

-The time that I did get pregnant, I had pretty much no symptoms at all and the only reason I knew was because my temperature went up on the day my period was due to start (it would normally go down with most people).
+The time that I did get pregnant, I had pretty much no symptoms at all.
+The only reason I knew was because my temperature went up on the day my period was due to start (it would normally go down with most people).

 Try to Ignore Possible Pregnancy Symptoms

-So the lesson that I have learned is to try to ignore anything that might be pregnancy symptoms as it actually might not be, it could just be related to menstruation or actually to nothing at all.
-I had 4 days of cramping and nausea plus some dizzy spells and what I thought was implantation bleeding, only to find at the end of it all a negative pregnancy test.
-I really had convinced myself at times that I was pregnant—I had not had these symptoms at any other time so why were they occurring now!
+So the lesson that I have learned is to try to ignore anything that might be pregnancy symptoms because they actually might not be.
+It could just be related to menstruation or actually to nothing at all.
+I had four days of cramping, nausea, dizzy spells, and what I thought was implantation bleeding—only to have the test come back negative at the end of it all.
+I really had convinced myself at times that I was pregnant—I had not had these symptoms at any other time, so why were they occurring now?

-In the second part of your cycle, your body produces progesterone and this can cause some symptoms like sore boobs so these may not be pregnancy symptoms but just part of your normal cycle.
-However, if you do not normally get sore boobs then that could be a sign!
+In the second part of your cycle, your body produces progesterone.
+This can cause some symptoms like sore boobs.
+These may not be pregnancy symptoms but just part of your normal cycle.
+However, if you do not normally get sore boobs, then that could be a sign!

-Perhaps it is just our mind that plays tricks on us during the tww, or maybe we just notice more because we are taking notice.
-In any case, don't obsess (easy to say) and just try and keep yourself busy during the two weeks until you get to the point where you are ready to take a pregnancy test.
+Perhaps it is that our minds just play tricks on us during the tww, or maybe we just notice more because we are taking notice.
+In any case, don't obsess (easy to say), and just try and keep yourself busy during the two weeks until you get to the point where you are ready to take a pregnancy test.